ChrisBeddome/jam-mates_v2/README.md

 #### 3. Create MySQL users and grant necessary privileges

 When creating the database, rails expects a test and dev user exist within the database.
-These users go by any username.
+These users may go by any username.
 Be sure to use the same username and password when creating the `.env` file

 ```sql